The Key to Breaking the Cycle

 - University of Bridgeport

-Beginning in Summer 2017, The Center for Family Justice, in partnership with the Coastal Connecticut YMCA and Camp Hi-Rock, will launch the first summer camp and mentoring program for children impacted by domestic and sexual violence and child abuse in New England.
+Beginning in Summer 2017, The Center for Family Justice, in partnership with the Coastal Connecticut YMCA and Camp Hi-Rock, launched the first summer camp and mentoring program for children impacted by domestic and sexual violence and child abuse in New England.

-Camp HOPE Connecticut will offer a traditional overnight summer-camp experience along with a clinically-proven, national model for addressing the physical and emotional trauma children have experienced in their young lives.
+Camp HOPE Bridgeport offers a traditional overnight summer-camp experience along with a clinically-proven, national model for addressing the physical and emotional trauma children have experienced in their young lives.

-Visit our Camp HOPE Connecticut page to learn more.
+Visit our Camp HOPE Bridgeport page to learn more.